spectrochempy/spectrochempy/docs/devguide/codespec_adding_reader.rst

 import is made through the generic ``read()`` function (in ``core.readers.importer``) which handles the determination of filetype, search locations,  etc...).

-The steps to add a specific reader - with the example of Thermo Galactic .spc files - are as follows:
+In the following, we describe the steps to add a specific reader - with the example of Grams/Thermo .spc files.

 .. contents:: Table of Contents:
    :local: